MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 ms.topic: conceptual
 ms.search.form: SQL Endpoint overview, Warehouse in workspace overview # This article's title should not change.
 If so, contact engineering.
 ---
-# Get started with the SQL Endpoint of the Lakehouse in Microsoft Fabric
+# Get started with the lakehouse in Microsoft Fabric

 **Applies to:** [!INCLUDE[fabric-se](includes/applies-to-version/fabric-se.md)]